Valid since: March 1st 2021

 (g) Referral URL.

-3.1.3 We store the above-mentioned personal data for the duration of your visit of our website.
+3.1.3.
+We store the above-mentioned personal data for the duration of your visit to our website.

 (b) Email address;